 Shan Sa is a founding member of the France China Foundation.

-Mr. Arnaud Ventura is the Founder and CEO of Baobab Group www.baobab.bz
+Mr. Arnaud Ventura is the Founder of Baobab Group www.baobab.bz

 Arnaud Ventura founded Baobab Group (formerly MicroCred), a leading digital finance company focusing on financial inclusion through simple and accessible financial services offered to underserved Micro&SMEes in Africa & China.